imjoy-team/ImJoy/docs/i2k_tutorial.md

 Another way to use ImJoy is to run it in Jupyter notebooks and Colab.

-Let's first try to setup a local Jupyter notebook, and install the [imjoy-jupyter-extension](https://github.com/imjoy-team/imjoy-jupyter-extension).
-Instead of installing directly Jupyter notebooks, we recommend our a wrapper library called [ImJoy-Engine](https://github.com/imjoy-team/imjoy-engine), this will allow us apply some settings to the Jupyter server which can be useful for ImJoy, and you don't need to install imjoy-jupyter-extension separately.

-In short, you just need to run `pip install imjoy` to install and then start it via `imjoy --jupyter`.
+As mentioned previously, you need to run `pip install imjoy` to install and then start the Jupyter notebook via `imjoy --jupyter`.

 In your forked imjoy-starter repo, you can find [a list of notebook examples](https://github.com/imjoy-team/imjoy-starter/tree/master/notebooks), please feel free to go through and play with them.